alemart/speedy-vision/README.md

 `Speedy.Settings.powerPreference: "default" | "low-power" | "high-performance"`

+**Experimental**.
 The desired power preference for the WebGL context.
 This option should be set before creating any pipelines.
 The browser uses this setting as a hint to balance rendering performance and battery life (especially on mobile devices).

-Experimental.
+##### Speedy.Settings.gpuPollingMode

+`Speedy.Settings.gpuPollingMode: "raf" | "asap"`

+**Experimental**.
+GPU polling mode. `"asap"` has slightly better performance than `"raf"`, at the cost of higher CPU usage.